Supersaturation and stability for forbidden subposet problems: Concluding remarks

 0.2truecm

-An important step in the proof of \tref{butterflystab} is \cref{butt} that bounds the size of a butterfly free family as a function of the number of missing middle sets.
+An important step in the proof of \tref{butterflystab} is \cref{butt} that bounds the size of a butterfly-free family as a function of the number of missing middle sets.
 The bound of \cref{butt} is most probably very far from being sharp.
 We propose the following conjecture.